egor7531/YadroHW/README.md

-# YadroHW
+<h1 align="center">YadroHW</h1>
-School of Digital Circuit Synthesis
+This repository will contain the homework on the SystemVerilog School of Digital Circuit Synthesis 2024/25.